-To measure the CRC and PMR effects empirically, we proceed in two steps.
-We first use PCORR, the correlation coefficient between firm-specific stock returns (i.e., after removing the market and industry components), to gauge the extent to which the valuations of two firms are related (Durnev, Morck, and Yeung, 2004; Jorion and Zhang, 2007).
+With the guidance from the analytic framework, we then empirically investigate the impact of CRC and PMR on firms' cash holdings.
+The empirical identification of the effect of CRC and that of PMR is challenging given their potentially countervailing impacts on cash holdings and the fact that both are stemming from peers' worsening financial situations.
+We thus turn to the stock market in search of empirical measures that can broadly assess a firm's exposure to credit risk spillover and distinguish the two types of externalities (i.e., CRC and PMR).
+We proceed in two steps.
+First, we use PCORR, the partial correlation coefficient between firm-specific stock returns (i.e., after removing the market and industry components), to gauge the extent to which the valuations of two firms are related (Durnev, Morck, and Yeung, 2004; Jorion and Zhang, 2007).
 A positive PCORR suggests the existence of economic linkages that simultaneously drive the valuations of two "fellow" firms, causing their stock returns to comove.
 As a result, if one firm enters financial distress, the other firm's stock return and financial health would be adversely affected through the contagion effect.
 On the other hand, a negative PCORR suggests that the two are "rival" firms, and one is likely to benefit from a negative credit shock to the other through the rivalry effect.
 Next, for each individual firm, we measure the contagion (rivalry) effect as CRC (PMR)-the positive (negative) PCORR-weighted sum of the expected default probabilities of the firm's industry peers.
 These two constructs capture a firm's exposure to credit risk spillovers from all of its fellow firms (with PCORR>0) and rival firms (with PCORR<0) separately.1